 Selecting an optimal position for a new tree, or an architectural shrub, forms an intrinsic aspect of landscape garden design, and while free-standing, man-made objects are repositionable, vegetation remains largely permanent, where its locations define pivotal focal points within immersive vistas.
 We continually plant small, evergreen trees in urban settings, producing all-year-round consistency, yet, increasingly seek native, deciduous and wildlife friendly species to enhance seasonal interest, offset pollution and infuse a connective outlook across London's urban terraces and back gardens alike.

-Well-designed water features extend reflections and sounds, while producing eye-catching focal points; whether displayed as organic forms, or urban geometric silhouettes – their sense of serenity and natural connection generate indispensable, energising facets.
-At times, a garden design & build project evolves entirely around the position of a waterfall, where aquatic lucent qualities, combining every innate aspect of landscape design, produce a broad gamut of energy distilled into quietude – within pivotal focal points.
+Well-designed water features extend reflections and sounds, while producing eye-catching focal points; whether displayed as organic forms, or urban geometric silhouettes, their sense of serenity and natural connection generates indispensable and energising facets.
+At times, a garden design & build project evolves entirely around the position of a waterfall, where lucent aquatic qualities, combining every innate aspect of landscape design, produce a broad gamut of energy distilled into pure quietude – within pivotal focal points.